surchs/bids-specification/src/appendices/phenotype.md

 ### 1 participant with 2 sessions, where 1 session is only tabular phenotype and the other is only imaging

-With only two sessions like this you might want to make it look like one session, but it is more correct to have the sessions separated and have `session_id` `Levels` noted in the `sessions.json`, especially if the sessions were collected days, weeks, or months apart.
+With only one imaging and one phenotypic session each in this example you might want to merge both imaging and phenotypic data under one session.
+But it is more correct to have separate sessions for the imaging and phenotypic data, especially if the sessions were collected days, weeks, or months apart.
+You can denote both sessions and their acquisition time and in the sessions.tsv file and have `session_id` `Levels` noted in the `sessions.json` sidecar.
 Below are a CORRECT and an INCORRECT example of prepared data following these guidelines.

 #### CORRECT